 The archive largely comprises internal college documents, and records of college estates, of which the largest collection were in Essex.
 A catalogue of the Muniments of Wadham College was produced by Lawrence Stone for the National Register of Archives in 1962, and reproduced in limited numbers.
 This is especially useful for the historic college estates, providing an extensive calendar of the documents and sometimes complete transcripts.
 We have an updated version in college.

-Gardiner’s Registers are a very good starting point for enquiries about members of the college, but the Archives often have supplemental detail.
+Gardiner’s Registers are a very good starting point for enquiries about members of the college (now available online, see links below) but the Archives often have supplemental detail.

 Enquiries should be in writing or, (very much preferred) by e-mail.
 Visits by arrangement only, and please only normally use the phone by prior arrangement, in case I am teaching.
 I am usually able to give at least a preliminary answer to most enquiries within a matter of days, but if I am on annual leave, responses may unfortunately take up to three weeks.